OpenStackweb/osf-website/src/pages/legal/antitrust-compliance-policy/index.md

 This Policy is not intended to be legal advice.
 In some cases, out of an abundance of caution, these guidelines may go beyond the requirements of the antitrust laws and the fact that certain conduct may be prohibited should not be viewed as indicating that such conduct would violate the law.
 Members assume responsibility to provide appropriate legal counsel to their representatives regarding compliance with this policy.

-If you have a question regarding these matters, contact your own counsel or OpenStack counsel to be named.
+If you have a question regarding these matters, contact your own counsel or Foundation counsel to be named.